FlaxEngine/FlaxDocs/manual/animation/anim-graph/custom-nodes.md

 In general, classes in Editor assembly or Editor plugins assemblies marked with `AnimationGraph.CustomNodeArchetypeFactory` attribute are scanned to find static parameter-less methods that return `NodeArchetype` type.
 You can define many node types in the factory.

 > [!NOTE]
-> If you custom node doesn't show in the editor or doesn't work as intended see the engine log file for warning information.
+> If your custom node doesn't show in the editor or doesn't work as intended see the engine log file for warning information.

 ## Implementing runtime logic controller